The Association of Climate, Energy and Environment Consulting Professionals

 However, the urgency is increasing for local authorities, companies, and individuals for various and complementary reasons:

-Engaging in climate adaptation can be daunting, given the vast scope of the subject and the often-distant horizon of its consequences.
 The aim of this web conference is to provide guidance on how to embark on this journey by drawing from risk analysis practices in industrial settings and related continuous improvement processes, while also outlining the data organizations need to acquire or structure.

 Using examples, we demonstrated during this session how an organization can leverage its existing knowledge, skills, and processes, extending them to encompass climate risk.
 Operational risk studies, supply chain security plans, emission reduction curves, risk matrices, and global indicators are all building blocks that can be used to construct an evolving adaptation strategy integrated into overall business management.